VR-25/acc/README.md

 - Move persistent data to /sdcard/Documents/vr25/acc/ for compatibility with Android 11 storage isolation.
 - Updated documentation (FAQ, tips, voltage issues, Samsung's "70% problem", etc.).
 - Use `cmd` in place of most `dumpsys` calls.

+**v2020.10.14 (202010140)**

+- acc -i: show additional power supply info, if any.
+- build.sh: copy uninstaller to build dir.
+- cooldown_current: instead of pausing charging periodically during the cooldown phase, lower the charging current (0mA or custom).
+This is the default behavior (smoother).
+- Fetch current and voltage control files only once per boot session to prevent loss of default values.
+- Fixed daemon restart/stop timeout issues.
+- Fixed Zygote-related issue that prevented accd initialization on boot.
+- Misc fixes & optimizations
+- MTK switch delay ranges from 5 to 20 seconds.